 The O'Reilly Velocity Conference provides you with real-world best practices for building, deploying, and running complex, distributed applications and systems.

 Quality Time with Experts

-Four Intense Days Devoted to Web Operations, DevOps, and Systems Engineering
+Four Days Devoted to Web Operations, DevOps, and Systems Engineering

 Velocity packs a wealth of big ideas, know-how, and connections into four concentrated days.
 You'll be able to apply what you've learned immediately and you'll be well prepared for what lies ahead.

-Bridget Kromhout (Pivotal) is a principal technologist for Cloud Foundry at Pivotal.
-Her CS degree emphasis was in theory, but she now deals with the concrete (if ‘cloud’ can be considered tangible).
-After 15 years as an operations engineer, she traded being on call for being on a plane.
+Bridget Kromhout (Microsoft) is a principal cloud developer advocate at Microsoft.
+Her CS degree emphasis was in theory, but she now deals with the concrete (if the cloud can be considered tangible).
+After 15 years as an operations engineer, Bridget traded being on call for being on a plane.
 A frequent speaker and program committee member for tech conferences, she leads the devopsdays organization globally and the DevOps community at home in Minneapolis.
 She podcasts with Arrested DevOps, blogs at Bridgetkromhout.com, and is active in a Twitterverse near you.

-Camille Fournier (Independent) is the former head of engineering at Rent the Runway.
+Camille Fournier (Two Sigma) is the former head of engineering at Rent the Runway.
 She was previously a vice president at Goldman Sachs.
 Camille is an Apache ZooKeeper committer and PMC member and a Dropwizard framework PMC member.

 Tech insight, analysis, and research